 With Dr. DeVictor For Your MOHS Reconstruction Surgery

-Dr. DeVictor is a highly qualified surgeon with board certification in Otolaryngology-Head and Neck Surgery.
+Dr. DeVictor is a highly qualified facial plastic surgeon with board certification in Otolaryngology-Head and Neck Surgery.
 If you are considering Mohs reconstruction to address skin cancer defects, schedule your consultation with Dr. DeVictor today.
 With his expertise and experience, he can provide personalized guidance, discuss your specific needs, and create a tailored plan to achieve optimal results for your MOHS reconstruction.